influxdata/helm-charts/charts/influxdb/README.md

 The [InfluxDB](https://hub.docker.com/_/influxdb/) image stores data in the `/var/lib/influxdb` directory in the container.

 If persistence is enabled, a [Persistent Volume](http://kubernetes.io/docs/user-guide/persistent-volumes/) associated with StatefulSet is provisioned.
 The volume is created using dynamic volume provisioning.
-In case of a disruption, for example, a node drain, Kubernetes ensures that the same volume is reattached to the Pod, preventing any data loss.
-Although, when persistence is not enabled, InfluxDB data is stored in an empty directory, so if a Pod restarts, data will be lost.
+In case of a disruption (for example, a node drain), Kubernetes ensures that the same volume is reattached to the Pod, preventing any data loss.
+However, when persistence is **not enabled**, InfluxDB data is stored in an empty directory, so if a Pod restarts, data is lost.

 ## Start with authentication